laravel/docs/seeding.md

 <a name="calling-additional-seeders"></a>
 ### Calling Additional Seeders

 Within the `DatabaseSeeder` class, you may use the `call` method to execute additional seed classes.
-Using the `call` method allows you to break up your database seeding into multiple files so that no single seeder class becomes overwhelmingly large.
-Pass the name of the seeder class you wish to run:
+Using the `call` method allows you to break up your database seeding into multiple files so that no single seeder class becomes too large.
+The `call` method accepts an array of seeder classes that should be executed:

     /**
      * Run the database seeders.